Keita Amemiya

+Keita Amemiya (雨宮 慶太, Amemiya Keita) is a Japanese film and television director, screenwriter and character designer from Urayasu, Chiba.
+He directed the films Mirai Ninja (1988), Zeiram (1991), Kamen Rider ZO (1993), and Kamen Rider J (1994), and created the tokusatsu franchise Garo in 2005.

 Biography

-After graduation from the Asagaya College of Art and Design, he joined the Den Film Effect in 1981.
+Born in Urayasu, Chiba, Amemiya graduated from the Asagaya College of Art and Design, after which he joined the Den Film Effect in 1981.
 As a film director, he made his debut in 1988's Mirai Ninja: Keigumo Kinin Gaiden.
-Major works include science fiction film Zeiram released in 1991 and tokusatsu franchise Garo created in 2006.
+He went on to direct the 1991 science fiction film Zeiram, and created the tokusatsu franchise Garo in 2005.